 The most significant impact that would be realized by students and staff would be an increase to class size.
 A RIF of classroom teachers could range between 15-20 teaching positions across the district after all other non-instructional cuts are made.
 Maintaining our current class size in Kindergarten and first grade (approximately 20-22 students per classroom) would be a priority.
 Grades two, three, and four would likely see class size rise into the mid/upper twenties per classroom (without adding additional support staff).

-Hanover Middle School class size would likely increase across each grade well into the upper twenties, and the current structure of grade based instructional teams would possibly be changed to accommodate staff reductions at the classroom level.
-Elective courses would likely be reduced or eliminated resulting in "study hall" time and fewer opportunities for students to explore areas of interest.
+Hanover Middle School class size would likely increase across each grade well into the upper twenties, and the current structure of grade based instructional teams would likely be changed to accommodate staff reductions at the classroom level.
+Electives and specialists would likely be reduced or eliminated resulting in "study hall" time and fewer opportunities for students to explore areas of interest.

 Hanover High School students would see increased class size across all classes and subjects.
 Many core subject classes would routinely exceed 30 students.
 Teaching positions would be reduced in each subject area, and many elective classes would be reduced or eliminated.
-Advanced Placement (AP) classes with even modest enrollment (15-20) would likely be consolidated into larger sections or would not run.
+Advanced Placement (AP) classes with even modest enrollment (15-20) would likely be consolidated to much larger sections or would not run.
 Many budget funded extracurricular activities would be reduced or eliminated without adding additional participation fees.
 Counseling support for college applications/recommendations would be reduced along with supervision for many before/after school activities.

-Student Support Services and Special Education
+Student Support Services

-The staffing and resources required to support students with Individual Education Programs (IEP), specialized placements, and other programming/accomodations related to student services would remain in place.
-These services are non-discretionary (and required by statute), and staffing levels would be retained at a level to meet all requirements and obligations.
-The process for RIF is heavily weighted by seniority.
-Many of our younger teachers and staff who currently work in positions within Student Services would most likely be affected by the first round of RIF notifications.
-Staff assignments would likely change frequently to adjust to enrollment shifts and updated IEP requirements.
+The staffing and resources required to support students with Individual Education Programs (IEP), out-of-district placements, and other programming/accomodations related to student services would remain in place.
+These services are non-discretionary, and staffing levels would be retained to meet all requirements and obligations.
+It is almost certain that a RIF of this magnitude would result in increased staff turnover and involuntary transfers amongst teachers and support staff to provide these essential services at all levels.
+The process for RIF is heavily weighted by seniority and licensure.
+Many of our newer teachers and staff who currently work in positions within Student Services would be affected by the first round of RIF notifications.
+Senior staff members would likely be transferred (or travel) between schools to replace teachers with fewer years of seniority.

-Reductions of this level would most likely result in the departure of many younger, talented teachers and support staff to other districts rather than waiting to see if an override budget is successful.
-It is also very likely that a RIF of this magnitude would result in scaling back student support services such as guidance and mental health counseling along with the level of staffing in the Health Services Department (nurses and health office support staff).
-These departments have seen modest increases in staff post COVID to support student health (including higher rates of diabetes, life threatening allergies, and mental health issues), and staffing would likely revert to pre-pandemic levels.
+Reductions of this level would most likely result in the departure of talented teachers and support staff to other districts rather than waiting to see if an override budget is successful.
+It is also very likely that a RIF of this magnitude would result in scaling back support services such as guidance counseling and the level of staffing in the Health Services Department (nurses and health office support staff).
+These departments have seen modest increases in staff post COVID to support student health (including higher rates of diabetes, life threatening allergies, and mental health issues), and it would likely require reverting to pre-pandemic levels.